 - Dot density

 Advanced settings are not supported, regardless of renderer.
-Advanced settings include:
+Advanced settings include the following:

 - Transparency (feature transparency)